peterdieleman/papermod/content/posts/linux/battery-saving.md

 TLP[^1] is a command line tool, and is considered the bread and butter of Linux laptop battery management.
 That said,
-very few Linux distros install it by default and the [actions section below](#actions-tlp) will therefore also describe installation instructions.
+very few Linux distros install it by default.
+The
+[actions section below](#actions-tlp)
+will therefore also describe installation instructions.
 In addition to settings that control your CPU,